Revolutionary War Biographies – Pine Grove Cemetery

 A minute man who marched April 19, 1775, from Brookfield with the three companies that started for the scene of conflict.
 He was in Col. Jonathan Warner’s Reg’t.
 Captain Ithamar Wright’s Co.
 Serg’t Nathan Allen’s service 8 days.
 In Col. Brewer’s Reg’t for 8 months when Massachusetts called for 13,500 men.

-Banister, Andrew
+Andrew Banister

 Born: May,1762